NeCTAR-RC/tutorials/_kubernetes/04-service.md

 In this section we requested Kubernetes to run an `nginx` image.
 When we did this, Kubernetes performed the following (simplifed) steps:

-1. The Kubernetes master scheduled the pod to run on a free node in the cluster
+1. The Kubernetes master scheduled the Pod to run on a free Node in the cluster

-1. The node started a pod
+1. The node started a Pod

 1. The node fetched the image from Docker Hub, based on the given image name; i.e.
    [https://hub.docker.com/nginx](https://hub.docker.com/nginx)

-1. The node created a container with the image and started it inside the pod
+1. The node created a container with the image and started it inside the Pod

 ## Next steps